project-zot/project-zot.github.io/docs/articles/clustering.md

 ## Examples

 Clustering is supported by using multiple stateless zot replicas with shared S3 storage and an HAProxy (with sticky session) load balancing traffic to the replicas.
 Each replica is responsible for one or more repositories.
+If zli and the zot UI are used to interact with zot, the proxy is also required to deliver a cookie to the requestor to maintain a sticky session connection to the assigned instance.

+> :point_right: For zot releases v2.1.9 and newer, zot can be optionally configured to save session information to an external Redis-compatible storage which can be shared by all zot instances.
+If this configuration is enabled, the proxy need not configure a sticky cookie.
+Note that this configuration is suitable for use when all the zot instances share a common data storage such as S3 and a common remote metadata store such as DynamoDB or Redis.

 ### HAProxy configuration

 <details>
-  <summary markdown="span">Click here to view a sample HAProxy configuration.</summary>
+  <summary markdown="span">Click here to view a sample HAProxy configuration with a sticky session cookie.</summary>

 ```yaml